Deborah & William Hillyard

 At the time of the launch, Pluto was still classified as the ninth planet in the Solar System before its demotion to dwarf planet status in August of 2006.

 Pluto's two small moons Nix and Hydra, both discovered in 2005 shortly before the launch, were given these names to have the same initials as New Horizons, as well as for their relationship to Pluto in mythology.
+Since the launch, two more small moons, Kerberos and Styx, were discovered in 2011 and 2012, respectively giving Pluto a total of five moons; not bad for a DWARF planet!

 Pluto's name was given by a then eleven year old child named Venetia Burney (later Venetia Phair), who lived in Oxford, UK.
 An experiment on New Horizons, the Student Dust Counter, is named Venetia after her.
+She died in 2009.
 Also, in 1878, it was her maternal great uncle Henry Madan who suggested calling Mars' moons Phobos & Deimos.
-She died in 2009.

 Interesting Facts